allendomingo/StoreInventory/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: BE Feature Request
+name: Feature request
-about: For general features or enhancements (unspecified/combined FE/BE/Devops effort)
+about: Suggest an idea for this project
-title: 'NET-0000: Feature'
+title: " NET-0000: Feature "
-labels: be, enhancement, fe
+labels: enhancement
 assignees: ''

 ---